 BELISAMA IRISH DANCE

-St. Michael’s High School is pleased to offer Camp Horsemen Summer 2017 for elementary and middle school aged children.
+St. Michael’s High School is pleased to offer Camp Horsemen Summer 2018 for elementary and middle school aged children.
 From soccer and art to baseball and science, kids will have a fun and memorable summer on our 25-acre campus as they develop and expand their skills and knowledge.
 Camp Horsemen not only provides a safe environment for kids but also offers the most affordable summer camps in Santa Fe.
 Different camps are offered each week.
 Visit stmichaelssf.org for details.

-CHRIST CHURCH CAMP
+CHRIST CHURCH SANTA FE KIDS CAMP

 DRAGONFLY ART STUDIO SUMMER CAMP

-ETIQUETTE SCHOOL OF SANTA FE
+ETIQUETTE SANTA FE MANNERS CAMP

-FENCING SUMMER CAMPS 2017
+FENCING SUMMER CAMPS 2018

-GIRLS INC. SUMMER CAMP
+GOLDEN ACORNS SUMMER CAMP

-GUARANTEED FAST TRACK SUMMER READING PROGRAM
+GUARANTEED READING PROGRAM

 KIDS’ COOKING CAMP

-LITTLE EARTH SCHOOL SUMMER DAY CAMP
+LITTLE EARTH SUMMER DAY CAMP

 MARTIAL ARTS TRAINING CENTER SUMMER CAMP